logo

 Pressure Vacuum Breaker (PVB)

-- Ideal Use Cases: Best suited for irrigation systems, lawn sprinklers, and other outdoor plumbing setups where a drop in pressure could pull contaminants into the system.
+• Ideal Use Cases: Best suited for irrigation systems, lawn sprinklers, and other outdoor plumbing setups where a pressure drop could pull contaminants into the system.

 Double Check Valve Assembly (DCVA)